-Every time you create a new account and sign into Windows 10, a Windows Welcome Experience page is displayed on your computer screen.
+Every time you create a new account and sign in to Windows 11 or Windows 10, a Windows Welcome Experience page which offers the Let’s finish setting up your device screen on your computer.
 The page offers an overview of newly introduced features.
 Although informative, it makes no sense to waste more time in knowing features, following a long install period.
 This page can even appear after a features Update.
-If you are looking for a method to stop Windows 10 from displaying Windows experience page, read this article.
+If you are looking for a method to stop Windows from displaying Windows welcome experience page, read this article.

-There are tw0 options available to a user to turn on or turn off Windows 10 from displaying Windows Welcome Experience page after every Update.
+There are three options available to a user to turn on or turn off Windows 11/10 from displaying Windows Welcome Experience page after every Update.
 These include,

-- Disabling Windows Experience Page through a registry tweak
+- Disable Windows Experience Page through a Registry tweak

 In Windows 10, Microsoft added new “suggestions” that appear as notifications.
 These ads inform you about various Windows features and appear as normal desktop notifications.
 For example, you might see a notification telling you to set up Cortana.
 Like other notifications, they’re also stored in the Action Center so you can see them later.
 If you do not like this feature, follow these steps to disable it.